-When the aggregate turnover of a business exceeds the threshold limit of registration under GST, they need to take a compulsory registration.
+When the Aggregate Turnover of a business exceeds the threshold limit of registration under GST, they need to take Compulsory Registration.
 Such business can take benefit of the Composition Scheme under GST.
 It is a voluntary scheme under which there is less compliance.

 To analyse whether a business should register under the composition scheme or not, the following factors should be considered: